 Our Ethical Sourcing Policy demonstrates our commitment to acting ethically and with integrity in all our business relationships, and our commitment to the act through implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chain.
 We recognise that our highest point of risk in our merchandise sourcing is in the production of branded merchandise and have taken steps to combat this.
 Compliance with our Ethical Sourcing Policy is measured against the Ethical Trading Initiative Base Code which is based on the International Labour Organisation Conventions.

 Most branded merchandise is manufactured by our Corporate Partners, who share our zero-tolerance commitment to slavery and human trafficking.
-We require our partners to contractually comply with our Ethical Sourcing Policy.
+We require our partners to contractually comply with our Ethical Sourcing Policy or an equivalent standard.
 Our partners regularly audit their process, practices, and standards, and where such audits reference parts of the supply chain involved in the manufacture of our branded merchandise, we will actively and critically review such audits with our partners.

-When we engage suppliers for branded merchandise directly, we also require contractual commitment to comply with our Ethical Trading Policy and to work in accordance with the Act.
+When we engage suppliers for branded merchandise directly, we undertake due diligence in advance following our Ethical Sourcing Guide.
+We also require their contractual commitment to comply with our Ethical Trading Policy and to work in accordance with the Act.
 We annually review, and audit, such manufacturing processes.

 Outside our supply chain